 Anecdote: A daughter, very tired because of caregiving for her mother, one day sat near her mother and started talking about how tired and sad she was.
 Her mother reached out her hand and squeezed the daughter’s hand in sympathy.
 The shocked daughter realized that her mother, despite her dementia, retained her ability to feel love and sympathy, and had sensed the daughter’s sorrow and responded to it.
 The daughter realized that every time she got irritated and upset, the mother must be sensing that, too.
 After this incident, the daughter started spending time with her mother just holding her hand, or talking of simple things, not asking questions or expecting answers, and found that she was able to connect back to the affectionate mother for at least some time every day.
 She would often think of these moments at times when the caregiving became very frustrating and tiring, and over time, caregiving did not seem as tiring as it did earlier.

 Dementia patients, despite their problems, often retain their ability to feel emotions and to sense emotions of others.
-We can try to use this to bond with them and feel fulfilled to the extent possible.
-We can enjoy fun activities along with the patient.
-[See: Improving the patient's quality of life]
+Use this to come closer to them emotionally.
+You can feel better about caregiving by sharing nice times with patients.
+Enjoy fun activities along with the patient.
+[See: Improving the patient’s quality of life]

-(Please note that even persons with FTD, who seem apathetic and disconnected, may be caring at some level though it is not obvious: read this personal story of a patient who says, “Even when I don’t care, I do care”).
+(Please note that even persons with FTD, who seem apathetic and disconnected, may be caring: read this personal story of a patient who says, “Even when I don’t care, I do care”).

 Caregiver resources in India and Other dementia/ caregiving resources: Several of these sites/ resources contain tools and tips for communication.
 Many sites have downloadable files with information.
 The following are particularly helpful: